gustavo89587/detection-fidelity-score/README.md

-# Detection Fidelity Score (DFS)

-## Why this exists

-Many of the problems we label as **SOC fatigue**, **brittle detections**, or **insecure automation** are not tooling failures.
-They are symptoms of the same structural issue: **trust decisions made without explicit, shared criteria**.

-At scale, organizations routinely ask humans and systems to act on signals whose **fidelity, intent, and downstream cost** were never clearly assessed.
-The result is invisible debt — analysts absorb it as fatigue, and organizations absorb it as risk.

-This repository introduces the **Detection Fidelity Score (DFS)** as a *lens* for reasoning about trust, attention, and action in detection systems.

-> **The issue isn’t control vs innovation — it’s the lack of explicit criteria for trust.**

----

-## What this is (and is not)

-**DFS is:**

-* A conceptual framework to reason about detection quality
-* A way to make detection debt visible
-* A shared language between engineers, SOC analysts, and leadership

-**DFS is not:**

-* A SIEM feature or product
-* A replacement for threat modeling or analyst judgment
-* A silver bullet for alert fatigue

----

-## The core problem

-Detection systems tend to fail in two opposite but equally damaging ways:

-1. **Rigidity** — when innovation challenges existing frameworks, systems become defensive and blind to new approaches.
-2. **Subjectivity** — when detections are built and tuned based on intuition, habit, or inherited rules rather than explicit criteria.

-Both lead to the same outcome: **unclear trust boundaries**.
-Alerts are generated without a shared understanding of what truly deserves human attention or automated action.

----

-## Detection fidelity as a model

-Detection Fidelity is not about volume reduction.
-It is about **decision quality**.

-A high‑fidelity detection:

-* Clearly represents adversary behavior
-* Minimizes overlap with benign activity
-* Improves analyst decision‑making rather than consuming it

-A low‑fidelity detection may still trigger often, but it does so at a high **human and organizational cost**.

----

-## Core dimensions

-DFS evaluates detections across several conceptual dimensions:

-* **Signal Clarity** — How clearly does the signal indicate malicious or high‑risk behavior?
-* **Noise Overlap** — How often does benign activity resemble this signal?
-* **Analyst Cost** — What cognitive, temporal, and emotional effort is required to triage it?
-* **Actionability** — Does the alert meaningfully inform a decision or response?

-These dimensions are intentionally qualitative first.
-Precision without understanding only accelerates bad decisions.

----

-## How to think with DFS

-DFS is meant to guide questions, not enforce answers:

-1. What decision is this detection asking a human or system to make?
-2. What evidence supports that decision?
-3. What is the cost if this signal is wrong — and who pays it?
-4. Should this ever page a human, or remain contextual only?

-If these questions cannot be answered clearly, fidelity is likely low — regardless of alert volume.

----

-## Why this matters beyond the SOC

-The same trust failures appear in:

-* Automated response pipelines
-* Agent‑based AI workflows
-* Open‑source ecosystems with implicit trust

-When criteria for trust are implicit, systems scale faster than discernment.
-DFS provides a way to reason about *when* trust is earned — before humans or autonomous systems are forced to act.

----

-## A lens, not a solution

-DFS does not aim to eliminate alert fatigue or prevent every failure.
-Its purpose is to:

-* Make tradeoffs explicit
-* Shift conversations from volume to fidelity
-* Re‑center detection engineering around human impact

----

-## Open questions

-This work is intentionally incomplete.
-Open areas include:

-* How should fidelity be measured quantitatively without losing nuance?
-* How do different SOC models change acceptable fidelity thresholds?
-* Where should automation stop and human judgment begin?

-Thoughtful disagreement and real‑world feedback are encouraged.

----

-## Closing thought

-Detection systems do not fail because people are careless.
-They fail because trust is assumed instead of designed.

-Making fidelity explicit is the first step toward systems that scale without burning the humans inside them.
+Detection Fidelity Score (DFS)
+Why this exists

+Many of the problems labeled as SOC fatigue, brittle detections, or unsafe automation are not tooling failures.

+They are structural failures of trust.

+At scale, organizations ask humans and systems to act on signals whose evidence strength, ambiguity, and downstream cost were never made explicit.
+Analysts absorb this as fatigue.
+Organizations absorb it as risk.

+The Detection Fidelity Score (DFS) introduces a simple but disciplined premise:

+Trust in detection systems must be explicit, reasoned, and proportional to impact.

+DFS exists to operationalize that premise.

+What this is (and is not)

+DFS is:

+A structured lens for evaluating detection quality

+A model for reasoning about when automation is justified

+A shared language between detection engineers, SOC analysts, and leadership

+A way to make detection debt visible

+DFS is not:

+A SIEM feature or product

+A replacement for threat modeling

+A substitute for analyst judgment

+A mathematical formula pretending to eliminate nuance

+DFS does not remove human decision-making.
+It clarifies when it is truly required.

+The structural problem

+Detection systems fail in two symmetrical ways:

+1. Rigidity

+When innovation or new telemetry challenges legacy logic, systems become defensive.
+Rules persist without revalidation.
+Signal meaning erodes.

+2. Subjectivity

+Detections are built and tuned on intuition, habit, or inherited playbooks without explicit decision criteria.

+Both produce the same outcome:

+Unclear trust boundaries.

+Alerts are generated without a shared understanding of:

+What decision they demand

+Who should make it

+What happens if it is wrong

+This ambiguity scales faster than discernment.

+Detection fidelity as a decision model

+Detection Fidelity is not about reducing volume.

+It is about improving decision quality per signal.

+A high-fidelity detection:

+Strongly represents adversary behavior

+Minimizes benign overlap

+Reduces cognitive friction during triage

+Supports confident action

+A low-fidelity detection may still fire frequently — but it does so by externalizing cost onto analysts and operations.

+Volume is a metric.
+Fidelity is a property of trust.

+Core dimensions

+DFS evaluates detections across four primary dimensions:

+Signal Clarity — How strongly does the signal indicate malicious or high-risk behavior?

+Noise Overlap — How frequently does legitimate activity resemble this signal?

+Analyst Cost — What cognitive, temporal, and escalation burden does triage impose?

+Actionability — Does this detection meaningfully change a decision or response path?

+These dimensions are qualitative by design.

+Precision without reasoning simply accelerates bad automation.

+The operational question

+Before a detection pages a human or triggers automation, DFS asks:

+What decision is this detection demanding?

+What evidence supports that decision?

+What is the cost of being wrong — and who absorbs it?

+Is automation justified at this fidelity level?

+If these questions cannot be answered clearly, fidelity is likely low — regardless of how “advanced” the detection appears.

+Why this matters beyond the SOC

+The same trust failure patterns appear in:

+Automated response pipelines

+AI-driven agent workflows

+Security control orchestration

+Open ecosystems built on implicit trust

+As automation accelerates, the cost of unclear trust boundaries compounds.

+DFS is a way to reason about when trust is earned — before humans or autonomous systems are forced to act.

+A lens, not a silver bullet

+DFS does not promise to eliminate alert fatigue.

+It aims to:

+Make tradeoffs explicit

+Shift discussion from alert volume to decision integrity

+Re-center detection engineering around human sustainability

+Enable safer automation

+Roadmap

+This framework is intentionally evolving.

+Future development areas include:

+Quantitative scoring models that preserve nuance

+Fidelity thresholds by SOC maturity model

+Mapping DFS to MITRE ATT&CK techniques

+Integration patterns with automation pipelines

+Real-world feedback is encouraged.

+Closing principle

+Detection systems rarely fail because people are careless.

+They fail because trust was assumed instead of designed.

+Making fidelity explicit is how detection systems scale without burning the humans inside them.